christopherhelf/TouchHeatmap/README.md

 }
 ```

 Right now, rendered images are stored to the camera roll of the simulator/device when the app is put into background.
 This could also be replaced by a function to send it to a remote REST api for instance.
 This implementation hooks into UIApplication and UIViewController and overwrites the ```sendEvent``` and ```viewDidAppear``` method in order to track touches and notify the TouchHeatmap object when a new screenshot is necessary.
 It also tracks which controllers are opened in terms of sequence, although there is currently no visualization of this feature.
+Furthermore, right now screens that have no touches are not rendered to the camera roll.

 This project was meant as a test and might contain bugs etc., as it is not actively maintained.
 Please use at your own risk.